WebberZone/contextual-related-posts/readme.txt

 == Frequently Asked Questions ==

 If your question isn't listed here, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/contextual-related-posts).
 It is the fastest way to get support as I monitor the forums regularly.
-I also provide [premium *paid* support via email](https://webberzone.com/support/).

 = How can I customise the output? =